 But what about other regions?
 How are QR Codes used in Australia?
 So we set out to find how brands and businesses are using QR Codes in the country.

-Here are the top 11 campaigns where QR Codes were used in Australia:
+Here are the top 11 campaigns that use QR Codes in Australia:

 1. Education of voters on polling day